Fairfax-Falls Church Community Services Board

 Fairfax, Virginia 22031

-703-573-5679 TTY 711
+TTY 711

 What Services Does the MCU Provide?

-• Involuntary Hospitalization – recommending, obtaining and facilitating the issuance of a Temporary Detention Order.
+• Involuntary Hospitalization – Recommending, obtaining and facilitating the issuance of a Temporary Detention Order.

-• Suicide Threat or Attempt – assessment, prevention and intervention with individuals exhibiting suicidal behavior.
+• Suicide Threat or Attempt – Assessment, prevention and intervention with individuals exhibiting suicidal behavior.

 Making a Referral to MCU

-• Once contacted, referral information is obtained and a timely response is scheduled.
+Once contacted, referral information is obtained and a timely response is coordinated.
 A response by the MCU does not always occur immediately.
 Referrals are evaluated and triaged according to imminence of risk to life and safety, the specifics of the situation and MCU availability.
 Priority is given to referrals from the police and other public safety agencies and to cases involving individuals who may be a danger to self or others.

-• Police and Fire and Rescue personnel can also send a copy of their completed field or patient care report to make a referral to the MCU.
+Police and Fire and Rescue personnel can also send a copy of their completed field or patient care report to make a referral to the MCU.

 The Sharon Bulova Center for Community Health